The “If You Can, Then You Can” of Residential HVAC Maintenance

 The Basic Parts of an HVAC System

 An HVAC system is also known as an air distribution system or a central air conditioning unit.
+It’s a critical component of any home or building, influencing comfort and health.

-The HVAC system in your home is responsible for regulating ambient air temperature, filtering the air, monitoring, and adjusting humidity levels.
+The HVAC system in your home is responsible for regulating the ambient air temperature, filtering the air, monitoring, and adjusting humidity levels.
 There are really only two parts to an HVAC system: duct networks (inlet and exhaust) and an air handling unit.

 The two parts of an HVAC system have subcomponents.
 The duct networks include filters.
+It’s important to note that depending on your location, the number of units and their types may vary.

 The air handling unit includes: